-Our modelling framework is similar in some ways, but fundamentally different in others, to previous modelling studies that have considered genetic and demographic interactions between cultured fish and wild populations (Hindar et al. 2006; Baskett et al. 2013; Castellani et al. 2018; Sylvester et al. 2019; Bradbury et al. 2020).
+Our modelling framework is similar in some ways, but fundamentally different in others, to previous modelling studies that have considered genetic and demographic interactions between cultured and wild fish populations (Hindar et al. 2006; Baskett et al. 2013; Castellani et al. 2018; Sylvester et al. 2019; Bradbury et al. 2020).
 Although not an explicitly eco-genetic model (sensu Dunlop et al. 2009), the model of Hindar et al. (2006) did explore the effects of varying spawning success of escaped farmed salmon relative to wild salmon.
 The results suggested that low relative spawning success of farm escapees substantially reduces the proportion of farmed genotypes in the admixed population in subsequent generations, similar to our finding that competitive inferiority of intruders leads to lower introgression.
 They also showed that spawning by mature male parr may act as a conduit for gene flow from farmed to wild salmon (Garant et al. 2003), an interesting complication that we did not consider in our model but which clearly also involves density and frequency dependent processes (Kane et al. 2022).
 The eco-genetic model of Baskett et al. (2013) showed that an intermediate degree of maladaptation of aquaculture escapees relative to wild fish has the most serious consequences, because extremely maladapted escapees are purged before they get a chance to reproduce.
-For a given degree of maladaptation, the mean fitness of the admixed population was higher, and the recovery rate faster, when density dependence in their model occurred after selection (what they called soft selection) rather than before (what they called hard selection).
-However, selection itself was not density/frequency dependent in their model (i.e., not soft selection sensu Wallace 1975).
+For a given degree of maladaptation, the mean fitness taken across all individuals inthe admixed population was higher, and the recovery rate faster, when density dependence in their model occurred after selection (what they called soft selection) rather than before (what they called hard selection).
+However, selection itself was not density/frequency dependent in their model (i.e., not soft selection as defined byWallace 1975).
 Nor did Baskett et al. (2013) model potential competitive superiority of cultured fish over wild fish, which they argued (in their discussion) would likely “increase the demographic effect of aquaculture escapees on wild populations and the importance of the relative timing of escape and density dependence”.
-In our model, density dependence and (soft) selection occur simultaneously at the spawning stage, but adding a subsequent round of ecological (i.e., phenotype-independent) density dependence either before or after hard selection would likely lead to similar findings to Baskett et al. (2013).
+In our model, density dependence and (soft) selection occur simultaneously at the spawning stage, but adding a subsequent round of ecological (i.e., phenotype-independent) density dependence either before or after hard selection would likely lead to similar findings as Baskett et al. (2013).